Life As an Environmental Restoration Planner

 - Identify short- and long-term impacts of environmental remediation activities.

-When polled, Environmental Restoration Planners say the following skills are most frequently used in their jobs:
+Environmental Restoration Planners state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.